alexnitta/woodshed/README.md

 #### `yarn clean-all`

 This will delete the node_modules folder in each of the packages as well as the root node_modules folder.
 You will be required to answer "yes" to a prompt when deleting the node_modules within the packages.

+#### `yarn fix-js`

+Run `eslint` with the `--fix` flag to automatically fix linting issues across all packages.
+This is useful if you've just copy-pasted some code from elsewhere or done a find + replace with your editor that might have mangled your formatting.

 #### `yarn lint-js`